leelsey/set4wsl/README.md

 dism /online /enable-feature /featurename:VirtualMachinePlatform /all /norestar dism /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestar
 ```
+### 4. Use WSL2
+If not Windows 11 or Windows 10 2004 and higher, follow this.
 ##### 2-2) Setup WSL2
 ###### Option A
 Download Set4wsl and run the PowerShell script.